 And if you’d prefer to make sauce from scratch, go for it!

-How to make vegan zucchini lasagna in the air fryer
+How to make this air fryer recipe

 Start by breaking two 10-inch lasagna noodles in half.
 For one mini lasagna, you’ll need four 5-inch long noodles.